Joe Biden too old to be US president? Not for Malaysians

 Following his disastrous televised public debate against Trump that left Democrats in a panic, more voices are wondering aloud if Biden should continue in the race, while Trump has been called out over his diatribes against minorities and migrants.

-“I think the difference with our elections and the US one is that Biden and Trump are both physically and mentally unfit,” said 35-year-old Malaysian journalist Elza Irdalynna.
+“I think the difference with our elections and the US one is that Biden and Trump are both physically and mentally unfit,” said 37-year-old Malaysian writer and actor Elza Irdalynna.

 In the US’s deeply polarised climate, political personalities matter more than policies for the “average American” voter, Elza said.